filefoxper/airma/packages/@airma/react-state/README.md

   };
 };

-// Use API `factory` to build a model factory.
+// Use API `createStoreKey` to build a store key.
-// It can be used as a `function` key for state link.
+// It can be used as a key to link store state. const couterFactory =  createStoreKey(counter);
-// A factory is not a store, it only carries a default state. const couterFactory =  factory(counter);

 const Increase = memo(()=>{
   // use API `useSelector` to fetch the `increase` method.